areuschel/Income-Expenditure/README.md

 ![eda](/Income_EDA.png?raw=true "Test")

-- the 6 income variables in the table above were removed due to high % of missing data
+- The 6 income variables in the table above were removed due to high % of missing data

 ### Race Distribution

 ![eda](/Race_EDA.png?raw=true "Test")

-- this data is heavily skewed towards white households thus challenging the robustness of racial interpretations
+- This data is heavily skewed towards white households thus challenging the robustness of racial interpretations

 ### Correlation Matrix